About sheep and goat electronic identification (eID)

 Benefits of eID

 Sheep and goat eID improves biosecurity through accurate and timely tracing.
-This helps to reduce the length and impact of a disease outbreak or incident.
+This helps to reduce the length and impact of an emergency animal disease outbreak or chemical residue incident.

 Watch the Where's Woolly? video to learn more.